 The facts show that even people lacking in a strong support network find drug/alcohol recovery possible, and so can you.

-Is It Wise To Just Stop My Substance Abuse Without Outside Help?
+Is It OK To Stop Drinking Or Using Substances Without Help?

 There are a multitude of risks associated with this, including heart issues and convulsions/seizures.